TafThorne/dockerfile/README.md

 ## SSH
 Will automatically add specified ssh keys and set up the ssh daemon

-## Cron
-Will schedule the specified command / script to be run using cron, logging the output to the /var/log/messages using the syslog-ng logger

 ## From
 Ability to change the "from" image, as long as the "from" image is derived from `phusion/baseimage-docker`